 Our amended and restated certificate of incorporation and our bylaws provide for a board of directors of up to [five] directors.
-Our amended and restated Bylaws, upon the completion of this offering, will provide for] ([]) directors and we will have [five] ([5]) directors serving on our board of directors at the time in to [of the completion of this offering.
+Our amended and restated Bylaws, upon the completion of this offering, will provide for up to [] ([]) directors and we will have [five] ([5]) directors serving on our board of directors at the time of the completion of this offering.
 In addition, in accordance with the terms of our third amended and restated certificate of incorporation and amended and restated bylaws that will become effective upon the completion of this offering, our board of directors will be divided into three (3) classes with only one class of directors being elected in each year and each class (except for those directors appointed prior to our first annual meeting of stockholders) serving a three-year term.
 The term of office of the first class of directors, consisting of [•], will expire at our first annual meeting of stockholders.
-The term of office of the second class of directors, [•], will expire at the second annual meeting of stockholders.
-The term of office of the third class of directors, consisting of [•] and [•], will expire at the third annual meeting of stockholders.
+The term of office of the second class of directors, [onsisting of [•] and [•], will expire at the third annual meeting of stockholders.
 We expect that any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
 The division of our board of directors into three classes with staggered three-year terms may delay or prevent a change of our management or a change in control.